tamnguyenbbt/Okapi/README.md

 * Addresses all possible practical test automation difficulties, letting users focus on business rules of the web applications under test while scripting (in C#).
 Okapi helps build reliable and easy-to-maintain Web UI test scripts.
 	* If timing and stale web element issues from Selenium and from other free or commercial tools have long been haunting you (timing issue is number one cause of intermittent failure Web UI test automation projects), Okapi lifts all those from your shoulders.
 Okapi has built-in mechanisms and supporting methods which help you build reliable tests without having timing issues bothering you.
 Okapi helps you to build advanced test scripts.
-	* Skillful automation testers/developers need to write a lot of lines of code (overhead) to make your Web UI test scripts to be trusted (not false possitive).
+	* Skillful automation testers/developers need to write a lot of lines of code (overhead) to make your Web UI test scripts to be trusted (not false positive).
 Okapi lets you write very less code to achieve robust test scripts.
 What you need is to read through the usage below to understand how Okapi works.
-As soon as you understand how Okapi works, writing reliable and robust test sripts is very easy with Okapi.
+As soon as you understand how Okapi works, writing reliable and robust test scripts is very easy with Okapi.
 Okapi cuts significant development time and effort as well as maintenance time and effort from you and your team.
 * Okapi is ready to use, there being little need to build another wrapper around it.
 * Comes under the form of NuGet package and supporting NuGet packages (report, logging, and common)
 * First to introduce the advanced **search web elements by anchors** algorithms which are much simpler and intuitive to use and require much less script maintenance than traditional methods (id, name, tag name, class, css, xpath, etc.)